-Welcome to the March edition of the OSS Watch newsletter!
+Welcome to the April/May 2014 edition of the OSS Watch newsletter!

 If you want to work with OSS Watch - whether you're a company, a project, a consortium developing a project proposal, or working within the University of Oxford - take a look at our services page to find out what we can offer.

 Rowan breaks through the clouds to find out what the industry's favourite buzzword means for open source software.

 Open source in education: where does the change need to happen?

 Scott analyses the National Software Survey 2013 and identifies where open source procurement can be improved.